ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 ## Open Issues

 When user is using nimble tooltip and nimble components, is there an easier way to add a tooltip so they wouldn't have to anchor to an html element every time they want a tooltip?
-- Update nimble controls to have tooltip slow and be tooltip aware
+- Update nimble controls to have tooltip show and be tooltip aware
 - Create a tooltip in the shadow dom internally, would not require a separate tooltip element.
 - If we don't do anything, at least provide an easy way to create unique ids.

-Should we have a tooltip that behaves with a visual indicator?
-Would it be a new type of component?

 Can tooltip be found by screen reader?

 For testing, can we force the tooltip to be visible without hover?
 [Possible Ideas](https://stackoverflow.com/questions/62043424/mock-hover-state-in-storybook)

-aria-describedBy recommendation in storybook docs for tooltip for developers

 Mobile tooltip is not very functional- have to click on button to show tooltip, and clicking away does not make it disappear